wonderingabout/nvidia-archives/README.md

 then save and exit, then :

-notes 2019 : maybe reboot now ?
-notes 2019 : some say do it with .sh maybe ?
+notes 2019 : do the same with a cuda.sh file now notes 2019 : and **reboot** !!! rebooting fixed pycuda install !!

 ```
 sudo nano /etc/profile.d/cuda.sh
 ```